-It is situated in the province of Ulster and is part of Northern Ireland (UK).
-Its main centres of population are Armagh, Lurgan and Portadown and it is known as both the Orchard County and the Cathedral County, the latter on account of it having two magnificent cathedrals, both called St Patrick's, facing one another on rival hilltops in Armagh City.
+It has two names: the Orchard County and the Cathedral County, the latter on account of it having two magnificent cathedrals, both called St Patrick's.
+They face one another on rival hilltops in Armagh City.
 One is Protestant, the other Roman Catholic.

 Surnames associated with Armagh, based on 1890 records, include Murphy, Hughes, Wilson, Campbell, O'Hare, Smith, McCann and Donnelly.

-Armagh was the last of the counties of Ireland to be surveyed by Richard Griffith (in 1864) for his Primary Valuation.
+Armagh was the last of the counties of Ireland surveyed by Richard Griffith (in 1864) for his Primary Valuation.

 You may see Carlow referred to as Caterlaugh or Caterlagh on some antique maps.